 – Dr. Aparna Hegde, Founder, ARMMAN

-Pervasive systemic problems including lack of access to critical preventive healthcare information and services are among the major contributory factors towards maternal and child mortality and morbidity.
-When ARMMAN was conceptualised, there was an increasing penetration of mobile phones in India, and we realised that this technology could be leveraged for maximum effect to reach women and families with this critical life-saving healthcare information and services.
+Pervasive systemic problems including lack of access to critical preventive healthcare information and services, and inadequately trained and supported health workers are among the major contributory factors towards maternal and child mortality and morbidity.

 Pregnancy and motherhood are not diseases and it is our belief that no mother, neonate, infant or child dies for want of care.
 This desire is captured in our name ARMMAN, which stands for ‘wish’ in Hindi.
 It is an acronym for ADVANCING REDUCTION IN MORTALITY AND MORBIDITY OF MOTHERS, CHILDREN AND NEONATES.